 Jesus’ baptism is further reported in the hypothetical Q, as scholar Robert Webb points out, “[T]he weight of the evidence leads me to a conclusion of probability: the text of Q most likely contained an account of Jesus’ baptism and the theophany” (3).

 This is important since hypothetical Q is believed to predate the gospels sources and is commonly dated to the 40s or 50s CE (6).
 This shows the baptism of Jesus to have been an early belief, rather than an event later attributed to Christ by some author.

-Furthermore, according to standard historical criterion Jesus’ baptism passes the criterion of embarrassment.
-This is a criteria of which scholars apply to the New Testament literature to separate what is deemed historical from what isn’t historical.
-In other words, it is highly unlikely that the authors, who we know were followers of Christ with an investment in the early Christian movement, would have made up an event that was of embarrassment to themselves, their revered figure, and to their early movement.
+Further, according to standard historical criterion, Christ’s baptism passes the criterion of embarrassment.
+This is a criteria of which scholars apply to the New Testament accounts to separate what is deemed historical from what isn’t deemed historical.
+The idea is that it is very unlikely that the authors, who we know were followers of Christ with an investment in the early Christian movement, would have made up an event that was of embarrassment to themselves, their revered figure, and to their early movement.
 That an embarrassing detail is mentioned suggests the detail is likely historical rather than fabricated.
 How does this apply to Christ’s baptism by John the Baptist?
-Baptism was seen by the early Christians as the washing away of sins, yet the early Christians viewed Christ as their sinless saviour, and the only individual capable of saving them from their sins.
+Baptism was seen by the early Christians as the washing away of sins, yet it is clear that the early Christians viewed Christ as their sinless saviour, and the only individual capable of saving them from their sins.
 It is therefore very unlikely that Christ’s baptism would be an obscure historical event that the New Testament writers would invent.
 It is reasonably certain that Christ’s baptism passes the criterion of embarrassment.

 “within the realms of historical probability, Jesus was baptized by John the Baptist.
 As such, the baptism was for Jesus a significant turning point in his life, from his former life as a peasant artisan in Nazareth to a life of ministry” (5).